kseitz10/MeetingLauncher/README.md

 application "jiggles the handle" so to speak and makes the meeting launch under circumstances where it normally wouldn't.

+Supports Windows 7/8 jumplists and instant-join from the system tray icon.
+Probably doesn't work well or at all on Windows XP.
+Haven't bothered trying!

 Microsoft Outlook need to be installed, or you will need to disable/hide the Microsoft Outlook integration from the settings screen.